khaledradwan130/youtube-summarizer-app/README.md

 # YouTube Video Summarizer
 Created by AI Afterdark - Building Innovation with AI at Night An AI-powered application that generates summaries of YouTube videos and enables interactive conversations about their content.
-This tool supports both cloud deployment (using OpenRouter) and local deployment (using Ollama).
 <img src="img/YoutubeVideoSummarizer.gif" alt="Demo" autoplay loop>

 ## Live Demo